ntratcliff/Rainbow/README.md

 **Note:** Rainbow is read pixel by pixel, left to right, top to bottom.
 Image width/height have no effect on execution if the number of pixels is the same, and they are still read in the same order.

 # The Rainbow VM
 The Rainbow VM currently has a set of 12 instructions, with capacity for a maximum of 16 instructions.
-These instructions are identified by the first character of each hex string passed to the VM.
-These instructions are executed on an 256-cell tape with 8-bit memory cells.
+These instructions are identified by the first character of each hex string passed to the VM, and are executed on an 256-cell tape with 8-bit memory cells.

 For example: `0x10204C` would result in the VM executing the `set` command, which would set the memory cell at address `0x02` to the value of `0x4C`.